HurpDurp/TF2Benchmarker/README.md

 ### Ensuring Accurate Results

 * Close out all applications that could interfere with the benchmark.
-This include internet browsers, VoIP applications, etc.
+This includes internet browsers, VoIP applications, etc.
 * Under normal conditions, results can vary between ±2-3 fps between identical runs.
 * Keeping `-dxlevel` in the launch options can negatively affect performance, and cause crashes.
 Remember to remove it once you've set your DirectX level to the desired value.
-Do **not** manually set the dxlevel level lauch option when using TF2Bench, instead use the selector above.
+Do **not** manually set the dxlevel level lauch option when using TF2Bench, instead use the DirectX selector.
 * The benchmark cannot run twice in once session when using the `-default` launch parameter ([#5](/../../issues/5)), thus baseline results when using this option may be inaccurate.